-- d) During the prior year the Company entered into an agreement to acquire a 25% working interest in four wells that were drilled on the Lake Frances property in Pondera County, Montana.
-To participate in the drilling of these wells the Company paid or accrued costs during the period of \$135,503 (2007 \$NIL) as their share of costs to a company with a director and officer in common. - e) The costs related to the unproved properties have been excluded from the depletion calculation.
-The Company considered whether there were any events or circumstances indicating impairment of its capitalized assets at March 31, 2008 and determined that no write-down of the capitalized costs was required (2007 - \$nil write-down). - f) The following table outlines the benchmark prices used in the impairment test at June 30, 2008:
+- d) During the fourth quarter of the prior year the Company entered into an agreement to acquire a 25% working interest in four wells that were drilled on the Lake Frances property in Pondera County, Montana, in addition during the nine months ended September 30, 2008 the Company entered into agreements to acquire a 25% working interest in two additional wells and a 50% working interest in one well.
+To participate in the drilling of these wells the Company paid or accrued costs of \$298,200 (2007 - \$232,482) as their share of costs to a company with a director and officer in common. - e) The costs related to the unproved properties have been excluded from the depletion calculation.
+The Company considered whether there were any events or circumstances indicating impairment of its capitalized assets at September 30, 2008 and determined that no write-down of the capitalized costs was required (2007 \$nil write-down). - f) The following table outlines the benchmark prices used in the impairment test at June 30, 2008:

-Year Oil P rice (1)
+Year Oil Price (

 2008 \$ 98.00

 2009 95.00

 2010 95.00

 2011(2) 98.00